International Networking of Continuing Education

 These organisations monitor continuing education developments worldwide and coordinate all important activities in this area of education.
 Swiss organisations, particularly umbrella organisations representing continuing education interests are actively involved in these networks, bringing Swiss perspectives to international discussions.

-International Conference on Adult Education CONFINTEA 2009: follow-up activities
+International Conference on Adult Education CONFINTEA 2022: Follow-up activities

-UNESCO has held the International Conference on Adult Education CONFINTEA every twelve years since 1949.
-Switzerland has always sent a delegation to these conferences and in the period between each conference works to implement CONFINTEA action plans and recommendations.
+UNESCO has organised the International Conference on Adult Education (CONFINTEA) every twelve years since 1949.
+Switzerland has sent a delegation to every conference and, in the interim periods between conferences, has worked to implement CONFINTEA action plans and recommendations.

-GRALE reports include assessments produced by over 150 different countries.
-They also describe developments, areas where improvements can be made as well as the outlook for adult education in a global context.
+In 2022, the 5th Global Report on Adult Learning and Education (GRALE) was published with the title ‘citizenship education: empowering adults for change’.
+GRALE reports include assessments from over 150 different countries.
+They also describe developments, problem areas and the global outlook for adult education.
 Implementation of recommendations is accompanied by regional interim conferences held at regular intervals.

-More detailed information about international activities in the area of adult education can be found on the website of the Swiss Association for Adult Learning SVEB.
+More detailed information about international activities in the area of adult education can be found on the website of the Swiss Federation for Adult Learning (SVEB).

 Projects at European level